madsrehof/pytorch/docs/source/rpc/rref.rst

 it can easily update its local reference count on the ``OwnerRRef``.

 The only requirement is that any
 ``UserRRef`` must notify the owner upon destruction.
-Hence, we need the first
+Therefore, we need the first
 guarantee:

 **G1.
 The owner will be notified when any UserRRef is deleted.**